dropzone/dropzone/CONTRIBUTING.md

 The website is located in `website/` and is generated with [Jekyll](http://jekyllrb.com/).

-Most of the content of the website is generated, some parts from the `README.md` and some directly from the `dropzone.coffee` source file (the configuration options).
+Most of the content of the website is generated, some parts from the `README.md` and some directly from the `dropzone.js` source file (the configuration options).

 This is how you build the site: